chartjes/blog/source/_posts/2012-03-27-metatesting-understanding-mock-objects.markdown

 * create a mock of the object itself
 * tell it what to do when specific methods are called

-What I've done here is pretty standard EXCEPT for the use of that disanleOriginalConstructor() method.
+What I've done here is pretty standard EXCEPT for the use of that disableOriginalConstructor() method.
 Why is it used?
 Well, sometimes when you are creating a mock of an object it will often have a constructor that accepts parameters.
 I'm not testing to see if we can create the object, I merely am trying to simulate some of the methods of that object.

-Once I've created the mock of the object, I then tell this mock object what to do when I make certain method calls.
+Once I've created the mock of the object, I then tell it what to do when I make certain method calls.
 Clearly I've just pulled some arbitrary values out of my ass for this example, but usually you can figure out what some reasonable return values are supposed to be by, you know, actually